-- Successful USFDA manufacturing facility inspection completed - USFDA approval to market Technegas[TM] in the US, received on 29 September. - First US contract signed with Duke University Hospital in December. - Advanced preparation for US commercialization of Technegas[TM], including personnel training and inventory buildup, to facilitate a rapid rollout in 2024. - Ongoing support for TechnegasTM continues to build from frontline US healthcare workers and clinicians based on superior clinical outcomes, operational efficiencies and an unprecedented safety profile. - Continuation of pilot clinical trials targeting new applications for TechnegasTM in chronic respiratory disease states and long-COVID-19, COPD, asthma and lung cancer. - Strong growth of 29.3% in Third-Party Distribution
+- Successful USFDA manufacturing facility inspection completed - USFDA approval to market TechnegasTM in the US, received on 29 September. - First US contract signed with Duke University Hospital in December. - Advanced preparation for US commercialization of TechnegasTM, including personnel training and inventory buildup, to facilitate a rapid rollout in 2024. - Ongoing support for TechnegasTM continues to build from frontline US healthcare workers and clinicians based on superior clinical outcomes, operational efficiencies and an unprecedented safety profile. - Continuation of pilot clinical trials targeting new applications for TechnegasTM in chronic respiratory disease states and long-COVID-19, COPD, asthma and lung cancer with clinical trial results published. - Strong growth of 29.3% in third-party distribution.